The Monterey County Herald: History

-In 1967, the newspaper was bought by Block Communications.

-In 1992 the paper was acquired by the E.W.
-Scripps Company in exchange for the Pittsburgh Press, which Block merged into its own Pittsburgh Post-Gazette.
-Scripps traded the paper, along with The (San Luis Obispo) Tribune, to Knight Ridder in 1997, in exchange for the Boulder Daily Camera.
+In 1967, the Herald was acquired by Blade Communications, owner of the Toledo Blade.
+At that time the paper had a circulation of 30,000.
+Allen retired three years later.
+In 1992, the paper was acquired by the E.W.
+Scripps Company in exchange for the Pittsburgh Press, which Blade merged into its own Pittsburgh Post-Gazette.
+Scripps traded the paper, along with The San Luis Obispo Tribune, to Knight Ridder in 1997, in exchange for the Boulder Daily Camera.
+Following the deal, Knight Ridder fired all Herald employees and required those who wanted their jobs back to reapply.
+The paper's union members protested in response.